Eames Office team member seeks kidney for mom Posted November 2, 2017 by Marlow Hoffman

 Barbara with daughter Marlow.
 To find out if you might be a match for Barbara Hoffman, please fill out this confidential online questionnaire or call the Kidney Transplant Department at 720.848.0855.
 Please share Barbara’s story far and wide, and learn more here.
 Image: Kristen Sink.

 Now it’s Barbara’s energy that has waned, and her family wants to support her as she has always supported them.
-Barbara is in need of a life-saving kidney due to a disease called FSGS.
+Barbara desperately needs a life-saving kidney due to a disease called FSGS.
 In September 2015, her nephrologist added her name to the transplant list (a 7+ year wait) and started her on peritoneal dialysis.

 The last couple of years have been very stressful and an enormous life change for Barbara.
 She is often exhausted, “spacey,” and says she doesn’t feel like herself.
 As a result, she has retired from teaching preschool music after 22 years, and she no longer has the energy to take care of her grandkids each afternoon.